-The rate at which suicide has been increasing in the country has been staggering off late with the numbers increasing steadily since 2016.
+The rate at which suicide has been increasing in the country has been staggering off late, with the numbers increasing steadily since 2016.
 Post this year the number of suicides in India has increased to a number of 230,314 in total, making suicide one of the most common causes of death in the nation.
-The age groups wherein such a tragedy occurs has been seen to be between15-39.
-With the mounting stress and lack of awareness, especially with the taboo associated with suicide and mental health, this phenomenon has only become as rampant as a pandemic.
+The age groups wherein such a tragedy occurs is seen to be between15-39.
+With mounting stress and lack of awareness, especially with the taboo associated with suicide and mental health, this phenomenon has only become more rampant.

 As far as legislation goes, section 309 of the Indian Penal Code, deals with attempt to committing suicide.
 Attempt to commit suicide states that whoever attempts to commit suicide or tries to undertake any act towards the commission of such an offence, will be punished under the law with imprisonment which lasts for a term which may extend up till a year or with a fine or with both.

 However, due to the highly controversial aspect of this law and with new awareness for mental health issues and the normalisation of the same, this Section has come under the scrutiny for many humanitarian reasons.
 Even back in 1996, a debate had arisen in the case of Gian Kaur V State of Punjab wherein it had been argued that the basic premise of section 309 of the IPC violated Article 21 of the Indian constitution that stated that each and every person had the right to live.
 Hence, based on this right it was further argued that if an individual possesses the right to live, then such an individual also possessed the right to terminate his own life.
 However, this premise was not taken well and it had been immediately struck down believing that there cannot be any attribution to constitutionality over this argument, which thereby made it invalid and void under the law.

 The controversy with regards to IPC Section 309